shapcode/lunch/docs/docs.md

 ## General Architecture
 The application follows a general MVVM + Repository pattern.
 For simplicity sake, the repository uses a simple memory cache, rather than a more robust persistent store.
+For a more complex app one would likely choose a more robust caching mechanism such as Room.
 When data doesn't exist in the cache, a call is made to the api then stored in the cache.
 The ViewModel handles making calls to the repository and delivering the data as flows.

 ## Technologies Used